 - Some common entrepreneurial leadership styles

-- Here are 14 of the worst bad habits that could be holding you back every day
+- The 14 the worst bad habits that hold you back

 - 1. Following rules too closely without ever questioning them